At present, sponsorship offers resettlement to the following people:

 - Establish yourself as a new charity (this takes a long time, and we only recommend you take this route if you intend to sponsor multiple families)

 Often the biggest task is finding suitable accommodation for a refugee family.
 Sponsorship does not involve taking refugees into your own home, even for a short period.
 The government rightly insists that sponsored refugee families must have ‘their own front door’.
 In other words, an independent house or flat that is in a decent condition, and has appropriate furnishings and amenities.
 It must also have a minimum two-year lease.

 Given the shortage and high cost of housing in many parts of Britain, finding such a home for a family is a challenge.
 But it is one sponsoring groups have risen to, including in London, through ways such as linking to local housing associations, finding empty properties owned by their church or mosque, or by using their personal networks with private landlords.

-No, refugees arriving under the Community Sponsorship scheme have many of the same rights and entitlements of British citizens.
-This means they can claim benefits, such as Job Seekers Allowance to support themselves as they search for work, and child benefit and child tax credits to help support their children.
-They can also claim Housing Benefit to help with their rent.
+No, refugees arriving under the Community Sponsorship scheme have the same rights and entitlements of British citizens.
+This means they can claim benefits, such as Universal Credit, to support themselves as they search for work.
+This includes Housing Benefit to help with their rent.
 This means that to a large extent, refugee families coming to Britain through Community Sponsorship have financial independence – your role will be to provide back-up and additional support.